ChrisPritchard/solitaire-ebiten/design.md

 - have the renderer (or the view model) follow rules to draw based on cux/cuy

 none of these are super clean; the last one because it will require a sorting operation on every draw. or we could follow a 'dirty flag' model and do so only when the deck is changed. if the sorting is done via the viewmodel, it might be able to track this.

+## empty spaces

+when a pile is cleared, there is an empty space. also, when the deck is emptied. the draggable code needs to account for these somehow

+i think the deck should be its own thing, too. perhaps revisit splitting cards into their positions?